Geographical Informations Systems I

 - technological infrastructure

-- research, development and education
+- research, development, and education

-The use of geographic information systems in different areas, such as the environment, physical planning, risk and safety, health care, is exemplified.
+The use of geographic information systems in different areas, such as the environment, physical planning, risk and safety, health care, and business, is exemplified.
 An overview of how geographic information is regulated by EU directives is also provided.

 Finally, students undertake a project in which they apply the theoretical knowledge acquired.
+Students complete a group project in which they investigate how it is possible to use GIS and geodata to work for sustainable development.

 The course covers central concepts and definitions.
-Lectures and course reading is supplemented with an introduction to common GIS software, including introductory exercises designed to help students learn a particular software programme, deepen their knowledge, and apply their knowledge in practice.
-The course also covers functions and areas of use for advanced vector based GIS.
+Lectures and course reading are supplemented with an introduction to common GIS software, including introductory exercises designed to help students learn a particular software programme, deepen their knowledge, and apply their knowledge in practice.
+The course also covers functions and areas of use for advanced vector-based GIS.
 In addition, the course focuses on spatial information in databases as well as data quality with regard to accuracy and resolution.
 Students learn about the structure of geographic data in various formats, data editing, analyses, and how to present results.
 Students are also introduced to ongoing processes of development and standardisation in the field.

-- standards, specifications and guidelines for using geographic data
+- standards, specifications, and guidelines for using geographic data

 - regulations pertaining to the basic geographic data needed in society